Old King Beer

 In its first three years, Old King sold over 48 million bottles—making it the top-selling beer in Oklahoma.
 A case of 24 bottles cost just $2.25 in 1935.
 It was affordable, available, and made close to home.

 The label shows a jolly king raising a mug—bold and easy to spot.
-Carrying the motto “the quality beer,” it was a name that stuck and a quality product.
+Carrying the motto “the quality beer,” and it was known to live up to that claim.

-"OK" is emphasized in the beer's name, and appears three other times on the label, a not-so-subtle reference to both the name of the beer and state where it was made.
+"OK" is emphasized in the beer's name, and appears three other times on the label, a not-so-subtle nod to the state where it was made.

 Old King was found in taverns, groceries, corner stores, and lunch counters.
-It was part of the post-Prohibition rhythm—everyday beer for everyday people facing the Great Depression, the Dust Bowl and World War II.
+It was part of post-Prohibition life in Oklahoma, everyday beer for everyday people facing the Great Depression, the Dust Bowl and World War II.

 The building is gone.
-The brand faded without fanfare.
-But for many years, Old King ruled over an Oklahoma beer empire.
+The brand faded, but for many years, Old King ruled over an Oklahoma beer empire.
 It was the King of Beers.

 At Lazy Bison Clothing, we dig stories like this—forgotten names, local icons, and pieces of Oklahoma history you don't learn in school.